Skip to content

 Funding Available

 The Alaska SBIR/STTR Grant Program provides awardees with state grant funding based on their federal award phase.
-Successful applicants in Phase I of their federal award will be awarded up to $25,000.
+Successful applicants in Phase I of their federal award, including applicants seeking bridge funding, will be awarded up to $25,000.
 Successful applicants in Phase II of their federal award will be awarded an initial award of up to $25,000, and may be eligible for a supplemental award of up to $75,000 (for a maximum total award of up to $100,000, inclusive of the initial award) if program funding remains after the application deadline.
+The Department will accept and review applications on a rolling basis throughout the application period.
+The deadline to submit applications is Friday, May 10, 2024, at 5:00 pm Alaska time.

-Supplemental awards for federal Phase II grantees: Once the application period closes on May 15 and all initial awards have been made, the Department will evaluate existing awards to grantees in Phase II of their federal award and may supplement awards by up to $75,000 (for a maximum total award of up to $100,000, inclusive of the initial award), dependent on the total amount of remaining funding.
+Supplemental awards for federal Phase II grantees: Once the application period closes on May 10 and all initial awards have been made, the Department will evaluate existing awards to grantees in Phase II of their federal award and may supplement awards by up to $75,000 (for a maximum total award of up to $100,000, inclusive of the initial award), dependent on the total amount of remaining funding.
+An awardees’ federal Phase II award must still be active at the May 10 application period close in order to be eligible for supplemental award.
 Phase II awardees will be asked at that time to provide a budget explanation for the activities to be undertaken with additional funding.
-The amount of additional funding available will depend on the number and amount of initial awards made and the number of grantees that have indicated interest in a supplemental award.
+The amount of additional funding available will depend on the number of initial awards made and the number of grantees that have indicated interest in a supplemental award.
 Re-application to the state program will not be required.
 Requests for supplemental awards will be reviewed based upon the established evaluation criteria, and award of any additional funds will be executed through a grant amendment.

 Eligibility Information